isc-projects/bind9/doc/arm/reference.rst

 The ``file`` destination clause directs the channel to a disk file.
-It can include additional arguments to specify how large the file is allowed to become before it is rolled to a backup file (``size``), how many backup versions of the file will be saved each time this happens (``versions``), and the format to use for naming backup versions (``suffix``).
+It can include additional arguments to specify how large the file is allowed to become before it is rolled to a backup file (``size``), how many backup versions of the file are saved each time this happens (``versions``), and the format to use for naming backup versions (``suffix``).

 The ``size`` option is used to limit log file growth.
-If the file ever exceeds the specified size, then ``named`` will stop writing to the file unless it has a ``versions`` option associated with it.
+If the file ever exceeds the specified size, then ``named`` stops writing to the file unless it has a ``versions`` option associated with it.
 If backup versions are kept, the files are rolled as described below.
-If there is no ``versions`` option, no more data will be written to the log until some out-of-band mechanism removes or truncates the log to less than the maximum size.
+If there is no ``versions`` option, no more data is written to the log until some out-of-band mechanism removes or truncates the log to less than the maximum size.
 The default behavior is not to limit the size of the file.